Connect with others who understand.

 Side Effects of Blood Thinners

-Fatigue is not usually listed as a common side effect of blood thinners.
-The side effects depend on the specific blood thinner you are taking.
-Some possible side effects include:
+Fatigue is not usually listed as a common side effect of most blood thinners.
+The side effects depend on the specific blood thinner you take.
+However, if you experience new or worsening fatigue on a blood thinner, you may have low-iron anemia from blood loss.
+If you notice this symptom, contact your healthcare provider.

 • Bleeding gums